gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

-Title: An optimization and debugging story (your sort might be wrong)
+Title: An optimization and debugging story with Go and Dtrace
 Tags: Go, Optimization, Dtrace
 ---

 Today at work, I was hacking on [Kratos](https://github.com/ory/kratos) (a Go application), and I noticed running the tests took a bit too long to my liking.
 So I profiled the tests, and unknowingly embarked on a fun optimization and debugging adventure.
 I thought it could be interesting and perhaps educational.
 I just started this job not two months ago.
 I want to show methods that make it feasible to understand and diagnose a big body of software you don't know.

 If you want you can jump to the [PR](https://github.com/ory/x/pull/872) directly.

+Oh, and if you always dreamt of playing the 'Dtrace drinking game' with your friends, where you have to drink each time 'Dtrace' gets mentioned, oh boy, go get the glasses and the bottle.

 ## Setting the stage